NgHuiLingIris/potential-parakeet/README.md

 # potential-parakeet
+Keycloak 21.1.0 Tutorial/ Boilerplate code

+To start:
 Run Docker Compose with `docker-compose up`

+To enable full testing:
 For each `app-api`, `app-nodejs-html5` and `service-nodejs`, cd into each of the folder and type `npm install && npm start`